Associate Professor Thomas Lail - 2006 Chancellor's Award for Excellence in Teaching

 The Fine Arts degree includes courses in design, drawing, painting, photography, art history and electronic arts.
 Introductory courses provide a challenging, intensive, hands-on learning experience.

-ve access to Hudson Valley's studios, galleries and art facilities to encourage your exposure to art and hone your technical skills.
+You will have extensive access to Hudson Valley's studios, galleries and art facilities to encourage your exposure to art and hone your technical skills.
 Additional coursework builds upon and refines skills while further exploring the conceptual issues key to the fine arts.

 This is primarily a transfer program as most graduates continue their education to complete a bachelor's degree and beyond.